SINGAPORE – A HIGH-DENSITY CITY WITH SPORTING CHARACTERS

 With an area of 210ha the East Coast Park is considered the largest public park in Singapore.
 Ever since it was created on reclaimed land in the late 1970s, this city park located along the south-eastern shoreline has served as the city’s main recreation and leisure hub – in part, thanks to its man-made beaches.
 Over the years it has also been beautified with large numbers of tropical trees.
 The park contains a designated 10km-long paved track, which has become the prime locality for avid joggers, walkers, cyclists and inline-skaters.
 Other free-of-charge sports and exercise amenities located in this park include a skateboard area, beach volleyball court and several outdoor fitness stations (charges apply for the utilisation of rental bikes, futsal fields and the indoor mini-golf course).
 By offering various indoor and outdoor dinning options as well as large numbers of BBQ facilities, the East Coast Park has also established itself as a culinary and social destination during late evening hours.

 The East Coast Park is particularly popular with residents living in the nearby affluent district of Marine Parade.
 Visitors who do not reside within walking distance to the park, on the other hand, usually have to drive or take one of the public bus lines, as this large city park is not accessible by train.
 This is about to change, however.
 According to the government’s plans, a new East Coast MRT train line will be operational by 2023.
-This crucial accessibility improvement could presumably become a catalyst for some overdue structural changes to the park itself, further boosting its reputation as the city’s sporting lifestyle hub.
+This crucial accessibility improvement could presumably become a catalyst for some overdue structural changes to the park itself, further boosting its reputation as the city’s active and sporting lifestyle hub.
 The park’s low-demand amenities and various shabby-looking buildings, for instance, could make space for more beach-oriented recreational facilities that would woo the steadily growing number of local sports enthusiasts to visit this park more frequently.

 The large Bishan Ang Mokio Park acts as a buffer zone between two residential districts, Bishan and Ang Mokio.